amymcgovern/pyparrot/docs/about.rst

 About pyparrot
 -----------------

-Pyparrot was developed by `Amy McGovern <http://www.mcgovern-fagg.org/amy/>`_ with the support of the `University of Oklahoma <https://www.kipr.org>`_ and the `Kiss Institute for Practical Robotics <https://www.kipr.org>`_.
+Pyparrot was developed by `Dr. Amy McGovern <http://www.mcgovern-fagg.org/amy/>`_ with the support of the `University of Oklahoma <https://www.kipr.org>`_ and the `Kiss Institute for Practical Robotics <https://www.kipr.org>`_.
 The original goal was to teach children to program using educational programs like `botball <http://www.botball.org>`_.
 The pyparrot project has been adopted by groups